m-zaremba/todo-prime/README.md

 After finishing the tutorial, I added:
 * more style (especially darkmode)
 * mobile version of the sidebar component (including changes in behavior of the necessary dependent components)
+* firebase authorization + react routing

+Live preview [here](https://laughing-dubinsky-05c5d1.netlify.com/).
+If you don't want to create account use: 'test@test.com' as login and 'testPassword' for the password.

 ## Installation